Multi-porous extension of anisotropic poroelasticity: consolidation and related coefficients: Introduction

-Such an extension within Biot's poroelastic frame was first formulated by~\citet{Aifantis77,Aifantis80c,Aifantis80b,Aifantis80a}.
+Such an extension within Biot's poroelastic frame was first formulated by~\citet{Aifantis77,Aifantis80c,Aifantis80b,Aifantis80a}, a physicist born in Greece.
 His generalisation of consolidation equations was based on the idea of the so-called dual or multiple-porosity.
-A ``multi-porous'' medium consists of two or more sets of pores that are characterised by different fluid pressures and diffusions.
+A ''multi-porous'' medium consists of two or more sets of pores that are characterized by different fluid pressures and diffusions.
 In other words, the assumption of uniform pore pressure---originally introduced by Biot---is removed.
 It is important to mention that the concept of spatially varying pressure has been known long before the aforementioned work. \citet{BarenblattEtAl60} were the first to introduce the dual-porosity approach and \citet{WarrenRoot63} were the first to discuss its use in practice.
 However, these authors considered the problem of fluid diffusion only.
 As noticed by~\citet{ElsworthBai92}, until the work of~\citet{Aifantis77}, the hydrologic description was not coupled with mechanics since the stresses were assumed to be constant~\citep{Odeh65,DuguidLee77}.
 In the classical dual-porosity analysis of fluid diffusion, the fractures and solid matrix contribute to the overall behaviour in distinctly different ways due to decidedly different characteristics; the fractures commonly have high permeability and low storativity, whereas the solid matrix tends to have the opposite characteristics.
 Therefore, it is reasonable to expect the poromechanical contributions of the fractures to vary from that of the solid matrix.
-It was a series of works by Elias C. Aifantis, a physicist born in Greece, that led to the multi-porous extension of the isotropic poroelasticity theory.
+The works by Aifantis led to the multi-porous extension of the isotropic poroelasticity theory.
 The aim of this paper is to generalise the formulations of Aifantis by considering the effect of anisotropy caused by the structure of the solid matrix and different sets of pores.